 StAnza

-The Edwin Morgan Trust will be working with StAnza to develop their poet-in-residence scheme for 2023.
-Two EM Poets in Residence will receive support to spend time considering notions of WILD (the StAnza 2023 theme) and how these themes intersect with their own practice.
-As part of this residency, poets will be invited to the Edwin Morgan Archives at the University of Glasgow and Scottish Poetry Library, with support from archivists, academics and EMT.
+The Poets-in-residence scheme offers support to two poets, enabling them to spend time considering the ways in which StAnza’s annual theme (2023: Wild; 2024: Weave and Weft) intersect with their own practice.
+As part of this residency, poets are invited to the Edwin Morgan Archives at the University of Glasgow and Scottish Poetry Library, and offered support from archivists, academics and EMT.
 This funded research time provides the opportunity for poets to have a facilitated research period, as well as an avenue for presentation and peer support through StAnza Festival programmes and events.

 The Edwin Morgan Scholarships 2023